 I went skiing in Japan last winter and went to Hokkaido in the north to a resort called 'Niseko'.
 There was awesome powder snow there and many snowboarders.
 Next time I go back I think I'd like to try snowboarding - are there some recommended places in Japan?

 If you are just starting out snowboarding then there are plenty of good options.
 One great place to check out would be around Nagano (on the island of Honshu, easily accessible being about 2 1/2 away from Tokyo by train).
 Nagano is where snowboarding first debuted as an olympic sport so there is plenty of great feel about it around the place.
 Personally I have spent some time on Mt.
-Hakuba (http://www.snowjapan.com/e/spotlight/hakuba-goryu.html), and I can tell you that catching the chairlift down over the halfpipe / snowpark and seeing all the great snowboarders playing down there was really amazing and made snowboarding all the more appealing. over 9 years ago
+Hakuba (http://www.snowjapan.com/e/spotlight/hakuba-goryu.html), and I can tell you that catching the chairlift down over the halfpipe / snowpark and seeing all the great snowboarders playing down there was really amazing and made snowboarding all the more appealing. almost 12 years ago

 I have been skiing in Japan a few times including around Nagano in 2007.
 I think that Hakuba is more suited to intermediates and not so good for beginners.
 Getting there involves getting to Tokyo by the Narita Express, then a bullet train to Nagano and then a bus to Hakuba.
 I stayed at Ks House which was cheap and rather nice. http://kshouse.jp/hakuba-e/